ndg63276/alexa-youtube/README.md

 7. Skip forward or back in the video by "Alexa, ask YouTube to skip forward/backward to/by one minute and one second"
 8. Just play one video by "Alexa, ask YouTube to play one video Gangnam Style".
 You can switch in and out of "autoplay" mode by "Alexa, ask YouTube to turn on/off autoplay."
 9. Find the current time in the video by "Alexa, ask YouTube what is the timestamp?"
-10. If you want to play your own playlists, and the search feature finds other people's, if you follow the Advanced instructions below you can specify your own channel id.
+10. If you want to play your own playlists, and the search feature finds other people's, let me know your channel id, or add the environment variable MY_CHANNEL_ID.
 11. Play related videos, by "Alexa, ask YouTube to play more like this".
 This is a YouTube feature, don't ask me why it plays what it plays.

 Command 7 doesn't seem to work on Generation 1 Echo's, no idea why.